Severe Thunderstorm Warning issued for Brown by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Brown by NWS

-Effective: 2021-08-23 23:27:00 MDT Expires: 2021-08-24 00:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Brown A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT FOR NORTHERN BROWN COUNTY At 1226 AM CDT, a severe thunderstorm was located near Barnard, or 19 miles south of Ellendale, moving east at 50 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2021-08-28 06:09:00 MDT Expires: 2021-08-28 06:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Brown The National Weather Service in Aberdeen has issued a * Severe Thunderstorm Warning for Northeastern Brown County in northeastern South Dakota * Until 745 AM CDT. * At 709 AM CDT, a severe thunderstorm was located near Sand Lake Wildlife Refuge, or 15 miles southeast of Ellendale, moving northeast at 45 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Sand Lake Wildlife Refuge, Houghton and Claremont.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected. * This severe thunderstorm will be near Hecla around 720 AM CDT.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0